remix-run/remix/docs/guides/api-development-strategy.md

 ```

 - Both the existing `v2` behavior and the new `v3_somethingDifferent` behavior coexist simultaneously.
-- Applications can adopt changes incrementally, one step at a time, instead of having to adjust to a multitude of changes all at once in the next major release.
+- Applications can adopt changes incrementally, one step at a time, instead of having to adjust to a multitude of changes all at once in the remix major release.
 - If all the `v3_*` future flags are enabled, transitioning to `v3` should ideally not necessitate any changes to your codebase.
 - Some future flags that bring about breaking changes initially start as `unstable_*` flags.
 These might undergo modifications during minor releases.
 Once they become `v3_*` future flags, the corresponding API is set and won't change further.